IELTS preparation materials will take you through each IELTS test section and question type for your preparation on the road to IELTS.

 In the Listening test, you will listen to 4 recordings, and you will then have to respond to 40 questions based on these recordings.
 The first two recordings cover topics that you can encounter on a daily basis.
 The next two recordings focus on scenarios that could happen in a training or educational setting.
 You will hear each recording once, and they will alternate between monologues and conversations with native speakers.

 IELTS Academic Reading

 The IELTS Academic Reading test assesses a wide range of reading skills including your ability to follow an argument, recognise a writer’s opinion, attitude or purpose.
 It looks at how well you can read to understand main ideas, details, opinions and implied meanings.
 Your reading comprehension skills are tested, covering skimming, scanning and reading for detail.

 The Academic Reading test is made up of 3 long texts which are taken from current books, journals, magazines and newspapers.
 The texts are related to topics you might face if you were to study at an undergraduate or postgraduate level or apply for professional registration in an English-speaking environment.

 The IELTS General Training Reading test requires you to read extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines.
 These are materials you are likely to encounter daily in an English-speaking environment.
 The test includes three parts; Part 1 contains two to three short texts, Part 2 contains two texts and Part 3 contains one longer text.

 The IELTS Speaking assesses your use of spoken English, and the test is the same for both the General Training test and the Academic test.
-Each Speaking test is given face-to-face with an IELTS-certified examiner, and every test is recorded in case further review is necessary.
+Each Speaking test is conducted face-to-face by an IELTS-certified examiner, and every test is recorded in case further review is necessary.

-The Speaking test consists of 3 parts where you will discuss a variety of topics with an IELTS examiner.
+The Speaking test consists of 3 parts where you will discuss a variety of topics.